ewjohn127/dsc_project_1/README.md

 ##### Horror/Mystery/Thriller Genre Director Performance - For Chosing Director
 The table below shows the top 4 grossing Horror/Mystery/Thriller movies with director information.

-# PUT IN PNG FILE OF TABLE SHOWING TOP 4 GROSSING HORROR/MYSTERY/THRILLER
+# PUT IN Top4GrossHorror.png

 <div class='center'>
 <img src='https://m.media-amazon.com/images/M/MV5BMTk3OTM5Njg5M15BMl5BanBnXkFtZTYwMzA0ODI3._V1_.jpg' style='width:200px;'/>
 </div>

 James Wan has directed, produced or written half of the most successful horror/mystery/thriller movies of the last two decades.
 He was also the main director for the top grossing horror/mystery/thriller of all time - The Conjuring.
 He would be our top recommendation.

-Top Performing Studio Data For Choosing Studio To Partner with To choose a studio we want to look at the top performing studios that have been involved with horror movies.
+#### Top Performing Studio Data For Choosing Studio To Partner with
+To choose a studio we want to look at the top performing studios that have been involved with horror movies.
 The below table shows the top 10 studios sorted by total gross income.

 # PUT IN PNG FILE OF TABLE SHOWING TOP 10 STUDIOS BY TOTAL GROSS INCOME
 <div class='center'>
 <img src='https://m.media-amazon.com/images/M/MV5BMTk3OTM5Njg5M15BMl5BanBnXkFtZTYwMzA0ODI3._V1_.jpg' style='width:200px;'/>
 </div>

 **BV** is the top grossing studio and supports Disney.
 The plot below shows a clear drop off in terms of total gross income after Warner Brothers.

 # PUT IN PNG FILE OF TEDS CHART WITH THE STUDIOS AND AVERAGE TOTAL MEDIAN